 In my Salewa Mountain Trainer Lite review, the pros clearly outweigh the cons:

-Overall Recommendation: Salewa Mountain Trainer Lite GTX
+Should you buy the Salewa Mountain Trainer Lite GTX?

-My first experience with Salewa was a good one.
-I've added the Mountain Trainer Lite GTX to my list of the best hiking shoes for men and women.
-It's not the best hiking shoe for casual hikers or fast-and-light hikers.
+The Salewa Mountain Trainer Lite GTX is a solid hiking shoe for ambitious hikers looking to slay steep and rocky mountains.
+Given its weight and sturdy build, it's not the best hiking shoe for casual hikers or fast-and-light hikers.
 However, the Salewa Mountain Trainer Lite GTX is a clutch hiking shoe for serious day hikers, and it slays tough trails with plenty of rock scrambling.
 If I want to wear a protective hiking shoe on a steep and scrambly hike, I choose the Salewa Mountain Trainer Lite GTX.
+Based on this review, I've added the Mountain Trainer Lite GTX to my list of the best hiking shoes for men and women.

 I hope that my Salewa Mountain Trainer Lite review has helped you decide if this hiking shoe may be a good fit for your feet and a good match for your hikes.
-If this isn't a good match for you, feel free to browse my hiking shoe reviews or my picks for the best hiking shoes for men and women
+If this isn't a good match for you, feel free to browse my hiking shoe reviews or my picks for the best hiking shoes for men and women.

 If you're feeling the Salewa Mountain Trainer Lite GTX, please consider purchasing them through the affilate links above.
 That doesn't cost you anything, but it sends a few dollars my way to (1) pay for the footwear I review and (2) give me a little back for the hundreds of unpaid hours I've spent creating free content to help others choose the best hiking boots, hiking shoes, or trail running shoes for their hikes.